Joseph Odom

-Joseph Caleb Odom (born January 9, 1992) is an American professional baseball catcher who is currently a free agent.
-He previously played in Major League Baseball (MLB) for the Seattle Mariners and Tampa Bay Rays.
+Joseph Caleb Odom (born January 9, 1992) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Seattle Mariners and Tampa Bay Rays.

 Career

 Odom attended Vestavia Hills High School in Vestavia Hills, Alabama.
 He played for the school's baseball team as a catcher, serving as a defensive replacement.
 He did not begin to start for Vestavia Hills until he lost weight in his junior year.
 He graduated from Vestavia Hills in 2010, and enrolled at Huntingdon College, where played college baseball for the Huntingdon Hawks.
 In 2013, he had a .369 batting average and led all of NCAA Division III with 14 home runs.

 Atlanta Braves

-The Atlanta Braves selected Odom in the 13th round of the 2013 MLB draft.
-After he signed with Atlanta, he played in Minor League Baseball at the Rookie-level, before receiving a promotion to the Lynchburg Hillcats of the Class A-Advanced Carolina League in 2014.
-He spent the 2015 season with the Carolina Mudcats of the Carolina League in 2015, and was invited by the Braves to spring training as a non-roster player in 2016.
+The Atlanta Braves selected Odom in the 13th round, with the 403rd overall selection, of the 2013 Major League Baseball draft.
+After he signed with Atlanta, he made his professional debut at the rookie-level.
+In 30 games split between the Gulf Coast League Braves and Danville Braves, he batted .216/.310/.257 with 6 RBI.
+In 2014, Odom played for the Lynchburg Hillcats of the High–A Carolina League.
+In 61 games for Lynchburg, he hit .205/.313/.341 with 6 home runs and 20 RBI.

+He spent the 2015 season with the Carolina Mudcats of the Carolina League, playing in 65 games and slashing .222/.285/.403 with career–highs in home runs (7) and RBI (40).
+Odom was invited by the Braves to spring training as a non-roster player in 2016.
+He split the ensuing season between Carolina and the Double–A Mississippi Braves, batting .278/.327/.431 with a career–high 9 home runs and 38 RBI in 91 total games.
+Odom returned to Carolina and Mississippi in 2017, but played in only 28 games and hit .266/.329/.359 with one home run and 8 RBI.